matrix-org/synapse/UPGRADE.rst

 matrix.org.

 In Synapse 1.4.0, for security and privacy reasons, the homeserver will no longer delegate 3pid validation to an identity server by default and instead the server administrator will need to explicitly decide how they would like the validation messages to be sent.

-In the medium term, the vector.im and matrix.org identity servers will disable sending email and SMS for homeservers entirely.
-However, in order to ease the transition, they will retain the capability to send email and SMS for a limited period.
-Email will be disabled on Monday 2nd December 2019 (giving roughly 2 months notice).
-Disabling SMS will follow some time after that once SMS sending support lands in Synapse.
+In the medium term, the vector.im and matrix.org identity servers will disable support for delegated 3pid verification entirely.
+However, in order to ease the transition, they will retain the capability for a limited period.
+Delegated email verification will be disabled on Monday 2nd December 2019 (giving roughly 2 months notice).
+Disabling delegated SMS verification will follow some time after that once SMS verification support lands in Synapse.

-Once email and SMS support have been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to send email and SMS through them.
-There are no imminent plans to remove email and SMS support from Sydent, the software that the vector.im and matrix.org identity servers run.
+Once delegated 3pid verification support has been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to verify email and phone numbers through them.
+There are no imminent plans to remove delegated 3pid verification from Sydent generally (Sydent is the identity server project that backs the vector.im and matrix.org instances).

 For more details on why these changes are necessary see (link to blog).

 Email
 -----

-Following upgrade, to continue sending email (and therefore register via an email address) admins can either:-
+Following upgrade, to continue verifying email (e.g. as part of the registration process), admins can either:-

-* Configure Synapse to use an email server (details follow). * Run or choose an identity server which allows email delegation and delegate to it.
+* Configure Synapse to use an email server (details follow).
+* Run or choose an identity server which allows delegated email verification and delegate to it.

 Configure SMTP in Synapse
 ~~~~~~~~~~~~~~~~~~~~~~~~~